 Can I use my Blue Box instead?

-Effective December 31, 2025, Blue Boxes will no longer be accepted for curbside collection in East Gwillimbury.
+Blue Boxes are no longer for curbside collection in East Gwillimbury.

 What do I do with recycling that won’t fit inside my recycling cart?